Reyu/vulpos-stack/FLASHING.md

 The command needs to be confirmed on the device.

 ## Obtaining factory images
-Extract the factory image you just created for RattlesnakeOS and run the script to flash them.
+Extract the factory image you just created for VulpOS and run the script to flash them.
 ```
 tar xvf crosshatch-factory-latest.tar.xz
 cd crosshatch-pq3a.190605.003